jmredfern/vscode-sort-selection/sort-delimited-list/README.md

 - Supported unified natural sort

 ## 2.0.0 - 2019-05-11
-- Fixed and support for alphabetical order of accented, non-accented and uppercase letters;
+- Fixed and support for alphabetical order of accented, non-accented and uppercase letters
-- Support for numerical order: 0, 1, 2, 11, 20, 22, 30, 33, 310;
+- Support for numerical order: 0, 1, 2, 11, 20, 22, 30, 33, 310
-- Added support for semicolon, very used in the `.desktop` files of Linux apps.
+- Added support for semicolon, very used in the `.desktop` files of Linux apps

 ## 1.0.1
 Improved description